Drug lord: Demetrius Flenory

 Demetrius Flenory is known as one of the co-founders of the Black Mafia Family, a Detroit-based drug-trafficking organization involving the large-scale distribution of cocaine throughout the U.S. from 1990 to 2005.
+He was released in 2026 and is currently streaming is everyday life on Kick.
+He is now 100% legit.
 There are currently plans to produce a film based upon his career.

 José Figueroa Agosto

 Jose Figueroa Agosto (born June 28, 1964), also known as "José David Figueroa Agosto", "Junior Capsula" and "the Don Pablo Escobar of the Caribbean", is a Puerto Rican drug trafficker.
 As the head of a major drug trafficking organization that made 90% of cocaine in Puerto Rico, Figueroa Agosto is considered to be one of the most dangerous drug lords of Puerto Rico.
 He was the most wanted fugitive in Puerto Rico and the Dominican Republic.

 Jari Aarnio

 Jari Seppo Aarnio (born 5 September 1957) is the former chief investigator and head of Helsinki's anti-drugs police, who spent 30 years in the anti-drugs force in Finland.
 He has been sentenced to jail for drug crimes and other offences.